 Successful Legislative Campaigns

+The Alabama legislature March 12 approved legislation with overwhelming bipartisan support that will help generate more than $300 million per year in additional transportation infrastructure investment.
 House Bill 2 (HB 2), also cited as the Rebuild Alabama Act, levied an additional 10-cents-per-gallon excise tax on gasoline and diesel.
 The excise tax rate will be adjusted by the percentage change in the average National Highway Construction Cost Index.
 This bill also levied an additional annual license tax and registration fee of $200 for battery electric vehicles and $100 for plug-in hybrid electric vehicles.
-Combined, the bill’s features will help generate more than $300 million annually in additional transportation infrastructure investment.
-This is an excellent example of how a supportive governor can champion a bill and effectively spearhead its path to success.
+Gov. Kay Ivey (R) signed the bill into law the same day.

 California lawmakers on April 6 approved a plan to boost transportation funding by $5.24 billion annually through a combination of motor fuel and vehicle registration increases.
 The bill, which narrowly passed along mostly party lines, is projected to raise $52.4 billion over the first 10 years, which will be used to fund road and bridge maintenance and improvements, as well as transit and trail infrastructure.